MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-2.md

 ## Conclusion

-_**Check manual to appply more filters, you can use wireshark,tshark,tcpdump  with nmap to trace nmap packets also, try it to know the working of every flag in nmap.**_
+_**Check manual to apply more filters, you can use wireshark, tshark, tcpdump with nmap to trace nmap packets also, try it to know the working of every flag in nmap.**_